-While debt financing in the right proportions may benefit greatly, it may prove to be hazardous when overindulged in.
+While debt financing in the right proportions may benefit greatly, it may prove to be hazardous when overindulged.
 Companies with more than optimal debt are often classified as risky.
 An already highly leveraged company ranks poorly on the credit score.
 Banks shall not find such companies viable anymore.
 Shareholders would also shun away from such firms due to the high risk involved.
-An abnormally high debt thus blocks all channels for flow of funds ultimately choking the organization.
+An abnormally high debt thus blocks all channels for the flow of funds, ultimately choking the organization.

 - How to Choose Right Source of Finance for Your Small Business?